Satsaa/Nomodbot/README.md

 Twitch bot with not bad things in mind (name is up for reconsideration).

 # Parameter Validator
-The Parameter Validator validates input messages against the usage instructions defined in a command plugins `options.help` property.
+The Parameter Validator validates input messages against the usage instructions defined in a command plugin's `options.help` property.

-Each help string is validated from first index to last.
+Each help string is validated from the first index to last.
 The first complete match will be accepted (some advanced variables are validated now).

 The typing for `options.help` can either be `helpString[]` or with grouping `{[group: string]: helpString[]}`.
 An alias with it's "group" property defined, will be matched against the appropriate group (default group is "default").